MartinValchevv/video-wc-gallery/readme.txt

 3. Product pages

 == Changelog ==

+= 1.20 =
+* Added: Image resizer for video thumbnails.
+Resize to sizes WooCommerce: "woocommerce_gallery_thumbnail_url" and "woocommerce_thumbnail"
+* Added: In the function for deleting unused thumbnails - add delete additional generated sizes
+* Added: Confirmation popup when deleting unused thumbnails
+* Fix: Uniformity of video thumbnails (this fixes design issues for different themes)
+* Tested: New functionality for Flatsome theme

 = 1.19 =
 * Fix: If the initialize event of all galleries on the page is missing